-The Pacific Brain Health Center is dedicated to providing comprehensive and holistic care to patients with dementia and those exhibiting impairment in cognitive function and emotional and age-related disorders.
+The Pacific Brain Health Center is dedicated to providing comprehensive and holistic care to patients with memory loss, emotional, and/or neurologic disorders.
 If you or a loved one is experiencing issues, our expert team is here to help.
 With resources to address all symptoms that can impact health and quality of life in patients with cognitive decline, the Pacific Brain Health Center team is focused on the diagnosis and treatment of all areas of neurodegenerative diseases (Alzheimer’s and dementia), depression, balance, neuro-vascular, endocrine, vision, neuromuscular and spinal, hearing and movement disorders working collaboratively under one roof.

 The term brain health encompasses all aspects of brain function including memory, learning, and clarity of thought that affect quality of life.
 As we age, our brains become subject to risks associated with advancing years, but research shows that there are ways to help minimize some of these risks and enhance brain resilience.
 At the Pacific Brain Health Center our specialists have extensive experience encompassing a wide array of diagnoses that affect patient brain health and quality of life.

 - Diagnose and treat Alzheimer’s dementia and cognitive decline of all etiologies through multi-pronged evidenced-based diagnostic and therapeutic modalities.

 - Optimize brain recovery and minimize treatment-related insults in patients with brain tumors, stroke, brain hemorrhage, traumatic brain injury and other related disorders.

 - Promote brain fitness and healthy brain aging by applying nutritional and hormonal approaches, exercise, meditation/mindfulness and other novel techniques.